 From exploring old plantation houses to discovering the local foodie haunts, we know what should be on your to-do list when visiting Barbados.
 Our Travel Experts have all the inside knowledge you need to get fully acquainted with this charming island.

 An island steeped in English traditions, Barbados is renowned for its profound love of afternoon tea.
 Savour cream tea, dainty finger sandwiches and classic pastries under a shaded terrace, whilst being only moments away from the ocean.
 Cobblers Cove have been serving their gourmet afternoon tea everyday for over 25 years, served on bespoke Wedgwood china for an authentic touch.

 Thousands of visitors from around the world descend on Barbados to celebrate the annual Crop Over festival, celebrating the island’s rich history of sugar cane production.
-The Cohobblopot is one of the main highlights of Crop Over, bringing carnival celebrations, elaborate costumes and pulsating beats into one energetic show.
+Soca Royale is one of the main highlights, bringing together the top artistes of the two most popular music forms of the Crop Over festival (Sweet Soca and Party Monarch), elaborate costumes, dance routines and pulsating beats into one energetic show.
 From browsing the local food stalls, refreshments and crafts to watching the final carnival procession on Grand Kadooment Day, there are plenty of ways to join in with the festivities.